cvs-health/testaro/README.md

 ### Validators

-Testaro can be validated with the _executors_ located in the `validation/executors` directory.
-Executors are modules that run Testaro with the low-level method and write the results to the standard output.
+Testaro and its custom tests can be validated with the _executors_ located in the `validation/executors` directory.

 The executors are:

 - `low`: validates low-level invocation
+- `high1`: validates high-level invocation of a script without a batch
-- `high`: validates high-level invocation
+- `high2`: validates high-level invocation of a script with a batch
 - `watchDir`: validates directory watching
 - `watchNet`: validates network watching
-- `app`: reports whether Testaro runs correctly with a script
-- `simple`: validates the report from the `simple` sample script
 - `tests`: validates all the custom tests (not the test packages)

 To execute any executor `xyz`, call it with the statement `node validation/executors/xyz`.